Ellen Vitetta: Career

 Vitetta is a member of the National Academy of Sciences, the American Academy of Arts and Sciences, the Institute of Medicine and the American Academy of Microbiology.
 She was the first biomedical scientist from Texas elected to the National Academy of Sciences.
 She is a founding member R. Franklin Society.
-She served as president of the American Association of Immunogists in 1994 and received its Mentoring Award in 2002 and its Lifetime Achievement Award in 2007.
+She served as president of the American Association of Immunologists in 1994 and received its Mentoring Award in 2002 and its Lifetime Achievement Award in 2007.
 In 2006, she was elected to the Texas Women's Hall of Fame.
 She currently serves on the board of advisors of Scientists and Engineers for America, an organization focused on promoting sound science in American government.

 Vitetta's former student, Linda Buck, won the Nobel Prize in Physiology or Medicine in 2004.